yashmanian/Monocular-Visual-Odometry/README.md

 Todo (08/30/2018)
 -----------------
-1. Write RANSAC implementation for refining points from FeatTrack.
+1. Write RANSAC implementation for fundamental matrix.
-2. Move Window generation to class and add destructor to close windows after end of execution.
+2. Optimize RANSAC on homographyRANSAC
-3. Write RANSAC implementation for fundamental matrix.
+3. Move Window generation to class and add destructor to close windows after end of execution.

 Example code on how to use the library will be updated in the cpp file src/main.cc.